-Jammu and Kashmir: Encounter breaks out in Kulgam district, three militants trapped
+Jammu and Kashmir: Three militants killed in encounter with security forces in Kulgam district

 The encounter ensued after militants fired upon a police patrol party in Lower Munda in Qazigund area.

-An encounter broke out between militants and security forces in Lower Munda in Qazigund area of Kulgam district of Jammu and Kashmir on Monday, PTI reported.
-The encounter began when militants fired upon a police patrol party in Lower Munda, a police officer said.
+The Indian Army on Monday said three militants were killed after an encounter broke out in Lower Munda in Qazigund area of Kulgam district of Jammu and Kashmir, ANI reported.
+The police said only one body has been recovered from the site of the encounter so far.

-The officer said the security forces retaliated and the gunfight is still going on.
-Three militants have been trapped, ANI reported quoting Central Reserve Police Force officials.
+The encounter began when militants fired upon a police patrol party in Lower Munda, an unidentified police official told PTI.
 The area has been cordoned off.
 Further details are awaited.

 On Sunday, the security forces killed four militants in an encounter in Kulgam district.
 On April 24, the police had rescued constable Sartaj Ahmad Itoo, who was abducted, and killed two militants in a brief shootout in Shirpora Frisal area of the district.